 - A Group 2 factory is the type, kind and size where, when engaging in the factory business, it must be notified in advance to the Grantor (Permanent Secretary of the Ministry).

-The operator of the factory business in Group 2 must comply with criteria provided in the Ministerial Rules and, upon commencing the engagement in a factory business, must notify the relevant authority in advance.
+Operator of the factory business in Group 2 must comply with the criteria provided in the Ministerial Rules and, upon commencing the engagement in a factory business, must notify the relevant authority in advance.